lombardo-luca/LePrAn/README.md

 - Shows ordered lists of most watched directors, actors, genres and more
 - Calculates the total amount of hours of film that you've watched
 - Only needs a Letterboxd username to work, no login necessary
-- Ability to save & load data, so you don't have to wait again for the scraping!
+- Supports saving and loading data, so you don’t have to wait for scraping again
 - Comes with both GUI and CLI
 - Customizable multi-threading setting